Best Tech Stack to Build a SaaS in 2023

 Angular

-Angular is the biggest competitor to React.
-It is a framework that is ideal for complex web applications with advanced logic.
-Google backs it, so it's clearly going to be very popular over the next 10 years.
+Angular is React's biggest competitor.
+It is a framework ideal for complex web applications with advanced logic.
+Google backs it, so it's clearly going to be very popular over the next ten years.

-This framework has logic, template and styles divided into 3 files.
-This framework also integrates very well with MVC.
+This framework has logic, templates, and styles divided into three files.
+It also integrates very well with MVC.

-Development of web applications with Angular is longer and of higher quality than development with React, because this framework requires you to plan the development even before it starts.
+Web application development with Angular is longer and of higher quality than development with React because this framework requires planning even before development starts.

 The increase in the cost and time of developing a web application on Angular is offset by the high quality of the final web application.
 The main disadvantage of developing a web application in Angular is that it is very difficult to find programmers who know this framework.
 The fact is that learning Angular is very difficult.